ossf/osv-schema/docs/schema.md

 ecosystem name to be the same, provided they have the same owner who can make decisions about the meaning of the `ecosystem_specific` field (see below).

+### Depicting multiple ecosystems in the same record

+An OSV record can describe a vulnerability affecting multiple ecosystems.
+This is done by including multiple objects in the `affected` array, each specifying a different `package.ecosystem`.

+#### Separating Git and Strict Ecosystems

+When providing vulnerability information for both a strict packaging ecosystem (such as `npm`, `PyPI`, or `Go`) and Git-level details (such as commit hashes), it is recommended to use separate entries in the `affected` array.

+- **Strict Ecosystem Entry**: This entry should use the specific ecosystem name (e.g., `"ecosystem": "npm"`).
+It should list affected versions in the `versions` field or use `ECOSYSTEM` or `SEMVER` range types in the `ranges` field.
+- **Git Entry**: This entry should use **no** `package` field.
+It should use the `GIT` range type in the `ranges` field to specify affected commit ranges.

+This separation ensures that tools relying on strict version parsing for a specific ecosystem do not get confused by Git commit hashes, and vice versa.

+#### Version Enumeration for Git Entries

+For entries using `GIT` "ecosystem", the `versions` field is typically populated with enumerated versions (tags) derived from the Git repository specified in `ranges[].repo`.
+OSV infrastructure (such as https://osv.dev) can automatically perform this enumeration during ingestion, populating the `versions` array with relevant tags that fall within the specified commit ranges.
+If in the same affected field as a strict ecosystem, versions from both the Git repository and the strict ecosystem will appear in the `versions` array.

 ### affected[].severity field

 The `severity` field is an optional element [defined here](#severity-field).